PiaMacalanda/PiaMacalanda/README.md

 # Hi, I'm Pia Katleya Macalanda! ૮꒰ ˶• ༝ •˶꒱ა ♡ 🌿🦋🧺🍄🤍

 I am passionate about coding and have a strong background in database management.
 I enjoy tackling complex problems and crafting elegant solutions.
-My journey in the tech world began with the BS Computer Science program. ⸜(｡˃ ᵕ ˂ )⸝⋆˙⟡♡
+My journey in the tech world began with the BS Computer Science program. ᡣ˶ᵔ ᵕ ᵔ˶𐭩 ♡

 ## Education
 - *BS Computer Science*